kayak/redux-data-model/docs/docs/reduxIntegration.md

 ---

 Before you can use a model in your components, you have to hook its model's reducers into redux.
-The same applies for hooking the subscribers and model's effects into redux-saga.
+The same applies for hooking the model's effects into redux-saga.
 For such do:

 ```javascript
 import {